 Check all that apply: Staff Comments

-Salvage replanting Compensation not identified in project.
+Salvage replanting

-Reduction to existing impervious area m 2
+Reduction to existing impervious aream2

 Removal of invasive plant species

 Names:

+Two level parkade excavation will effectively ensure the removal of

+any invasive species.
+The project will incorporate native and adaptive species to provide habitat in form of groundcover, shrubs,

+trees.

-Native/"naturescape" landscaping
+✓ Native/"naturescape" landscaping

 Watercourse daylighting

 Riparian area restoration

-Other measures taken to enhance habitat or to compensate for -
+Other measures taken to enhance habitat or to compensate for

 habitat loss:

-COMPENSATION IN THE FORM OF FINANCIAL

-CONTRIBUTION TO THE CITY